A Summary of our Trip to India with links to Diary Entries and Photographs

 Keeping warm on an early morning boat trip on the Ganges, Varanasi

 But there was another face of the ghats that fascinated me – the ‘street’ art.
-All along the walls lining the river are colourful murals, mostly with spiritual and religious messages and this is what I chose to write about for our Varanasi blog – Varanasi: Art on the Ganges.
+All along the walls lining the river are colourful murals, mostly with spiritual and religious messages and this is what I chose to write about for our other Varanasi blog – Varanasi: Art on the Ganges.

-Our trip was turning into a bit of a tour of India’s varied religions – with Islam and Hinduism well-covered we headed to Bodh Gaya – the place where Buddha attained enlightenment whilst sat underneath a Bodhi tree.
+Our trip was turning into a bit of a tour of India’s varied religions.
+With Islam and Hinduism well-covered, we headed to Bodh Gaya – the place where Buddha attained enlightenment whilst sat underneath a Bodhi tree.
 This entry is all about how I got one of my most precious souvenirs yet.
 Our last stop on this particular India adventure was Calcutta, or Kolkata, as it’s correctly known these days.
 Again, this is a city that we’ve both visited before on more than one occasion but never seem to tire of exploring.

-So there you go, our India round-up.
+So, there you go, our India round-up.
 I hope you enjoyed reading about our time in one of our favourite countries.

 Join our mailing list to receive regular (but not too regular!) updates from the road less travelled.